olliw42/mLRS/README.md

 - open source
 - rich features for Mavlink systems

 The mLRS project fills this gap.
-In addition, as another main feature, we want it to

-- integrate with MAVLink for OpenTx

-as this yields the most fluid user experience.
+In addition, we want it to integrate with MAVLink for OpenTx, as this yields a most fluid user experience.

 ## Disclaimer ##